Optimization-Free Diffusion Model -- A Perturbation Theory Approach: Main Idea -- Using Spectral Methods for Diffusion Models

 The choice of the new set $\mathcal{S}'$ depends on the base distribution and its associated eigenfunctions, ensuring that the representation in~\eqref{eq:linear interpolation} holds with low or even no interpolation error.
 Importantly, Monte Carlo integration is required only once using $\rho_0(\bvec{x})$ at the initial step, and the resulting quantities can be reused across all time steps $t$.
 This strategy significantly reduces computational complexity compared to conventional simulation-based methods, where we describe our method as \textit{forward SDE-free}.

 We summarize our optimization-free and forward SDE-free approach for learning the score function in the following Algorithm~\ref{algorithm: main}.
-Then later in Section~\ref{sec: 1-d case} and Section~\ref{sec: high-d case}, we elaborate on the implementation of Algorithm~\ref{algorithm: main} for the single-variable and multi-variable distribution settings, respectively.
+Then later in Section~\ref{sec: 1-d case} and Section~\ref{sec: high-d case}, we elaborate on the implementational details of Algorithm~\ref{algorithm: main}.